Lawyers sound the alarm: online scammers massively ruin older Americans

 According to the IRS, such activity increases at the beginning of the tax filing season.
 The agency has taken more steps in recent years to warn the public.

-“The IRS does not initiate contact with taxpayers by e-mail, in text messages or on social networks to request personal or financial information,” the agency said on its official website.
+"The IRS does not initiate contact with taxpayers via email, text messages or social media to request personal or financial information," the agency said on its official website.